QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 On Windows, you can use the [Rufus] tool to write the ISO to a USB key.
 MediaTest is not recommended.
-Be sure to select "DD image" mode (you need to do that **after** selecting the Qubes ISO):
+Be sure to select "DD image" mode (you need to do that **after** selecting the PedOS ISO):

 <div class="alert alert-danger" role="alert">
     <i class="fa fa-exclamation-circle"></i>
-    <b>Attention : </b>  If you do that on Windows 10, you can only install Qubes without MediaTest, which isn’t recommended.
+    <b>Attention : </b>  If you do that on Windows 10, you can only install PedOS without MediaTest, which isn’t recommended.
 </div>

 ![Rufus menu](/attachment/wiki/InstallationGuide/rufus-menu.png)